 Kansas is your typical Midwestern state with a fairly warm demeanor towards gambling.
-The state laws and statutes allow some forms of gambling to take place, including casino gambling, pari-mutuel wagering, state lottery games and limited charitable gaming.
+The state laws and statutes allow some forms of gambling to take place, including casino gambling, pari-mutuel wagering, state lottery games, and limited charitable gaming.
 Kansas also permits daily fantasy contests as long as they meet some stringent requirements set in place by state lawmakers.
-Sports betting is not on the list of approved betting options in Kansas.
-This actually has nothing to do with prudent Midwestern values, but rather the heavy hand of the federal government.
+Sports betting is currently on the list but first has to be approved by Kansas legislatures.

 Best Online Sportsbook

 Kansas sports betting enthusiasts seeking licensed and regulated sports betting options should consider signing up with Betonline.
 They are one of the biggest names in the industry and have been delivering a high quality betting product for over 20 years.
 Licensed and regulated in Panama City, Panama, they accept all KS players as well as the rest of the US.
 New players enjoy up to $1000 in free bonus money plus some of the best ongoing promotions for loyal players.

 In order to answer this question, we have to qualify the context somewhat.
 When discussing the legality of sports betting in the state of Kansas, there are two separate categories of regulation that are relevant: state licensed sportsbook wagering and offshore licensed sportsbook wagering.
 It is important to clarify these categories as state and federal laws apply differently to them.

 State-based brick and mortar bookmakers are currently not legal in Kansas but state legislatures are currently working on a sports betting bill for Kansas residents.
 If the bill is passed by the state government, Kansas resident will be able to bet on sports domestically in the near future.
 Domestic sports betting is only permissible because the federal PASPA act was repealed in 2018.
 Since then several states have elected to enact sports betting laws.